Childhood Multiple Endocrine Neoplasia (MEN) Syndromes Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 Children with locally advanced or metastatic medullary thyroid carcinoma were treated with vandetanib in a phase I/II trial.[21]

-- Of 16 patients, only the patient without the M918T RET variant had no response.
+- Of 16 patients, only the one patient without the M918T RET variant had no response.

-- Of the 15 patients who had a tumor response, seven had a partial response.
+- Of the 15 patients who had tumor responses, seven had partial responses.

-- Three of the 15 patients had subsequent disease recurrence.
+- Three of the 15 patients had subsequent disease recurrences.

 - Eleven of the 16 patients treated with vandetanib remained on therapy at the time of the report.

-- A subsequent follow-up analysis of this cohort plus one additional patient revealed that 10 of the 17 patients achieved a partial response, and an additional 6 individuals had stable disease.
+- A subsequent follow-up analysis of this cohort plus one additional patient revealed that 10 of the 17 patients achieved partial responses, and an additional 6 individuals had stable disease.
 The median PFS for these patients was 6.7 years.[22]

 A phase I/II trial of selpercatinib therapy included patients with cancers and RET variants.
 The study enrolled 55 patients with medullary thyroid cancer (age range, 17–84 years) who were previously treated with vandetanib and/or cabozantinib and 88 patients with medullary thyroid cancer (age range, 15–82 years) who were not previously treated with vandetanib or cabozantinib.[23]

-- For the previously treated cohort, 69% of patients achieved an objective response, and the median duration of response had not been reached, with a median follow-up of 14 months.
+- For the previously treated cohort, 69% of patients achieved objective responses, and the median duration of response had not been reached, with a median follow-up of 14 months.

-- For the cohort of patients who were not previously treated, 73% of patients achieved an objective response, with a median duration of response of 22.0 months.
+- For the cohort who were not previously treated, 73% of patients achieved objective responses, with a median duration of response of 22.0 months.

 - The most common grades 3 to 4 treatment-related adverse events were hypertension (12%), increased alanine aminotransferase (10%) and aspartate aminotransferase (7%), diarrhea (3%), and prolonged QT interval (2%).